 To ensure your business is fully protected, consider these questions:

-4. Are additional endorsements needed?
-Some policies may require add-ons for specific risks like power surges or spoilage so ask if these are included or need to be added
+Are additional endorsements needed?
+Some policies may require add-ons for specific risks like power surges, spoilage, or operator errors.
+Ask if these are included or need to be added.

 See If You Are Covered Today – Get Your Free Review